tylerlum/nerf_grasping/README.md

     """
     This function processes optimized grasping configurations in preparation for hardware tests.

-    It reads a given .npy file containing optimized grasps, computes target joint angles for each grasp, and sorts these grasps based on a pre-computed grasp metric, with the most favorable grasp appearing first in the list.
+    It reads a given .npy file containing optimized grasps, computes target joint angles for each grasp, and sorts these grasps based on a pre-computed grasp metric, with the most favorable grasp appearing first in the batch dimension.

     Parameters:
     optimized_grasp_config_dict_filepath (pathlib.Path): The file path to the optimized grasp .npy file.
 This file should contain wrist poses, joint angles, grasp orientations, and loss from grasp metric.